apache/servicecomb-java-chassis/archetypes/business-service-jaxrs/README.md

 ## Welcome to use ServiceComb Java Chassis
-This project(module) is generate by *org.apache.servicecomb.archetypes:business-service-jaxrs-archetype*, it's use **jaxrs provider** to develop service endpoint, you can direct run test.
+This project(module) is generate by *org.apache.servicecomb.archetypes:business-service-jaxrs-archetype*, it use **jaxrs provider** to develop service endpoint, you can run test directly.
 ```bash
 mvn test
 ```

 ### More works can be done further:
-1. Modify "HelloEndpoint", add your business service logic,or create some new endpoints for provide your services.More details can be found : http://servicecomb.incubator.apache.org/users/develop-with-jax-rs/
+1. Modify "HelloEndpoint", add your business service logic, or create some new endpoints to provide your services.
+More details can be found : http://servicecomb.incubator.apache.org/users/develop-with-jax-rs/
-2. Modify "microservice.yaml", change APPLICATION_ID,service_description.name,version,and service center address,endpoints publish address etc.More details can be found : http://servicecomb.incubator.apache.org/users/service-definition/
+2. Modify "microservice.yaml", change APPLICATION_ID, service_description.name, version, and service center address, endpoints publish address etc. More details can be found : http://servicecomb.incubator.apache.org/users/service-definition/
 3. Add unit test for your endpoints like what we had done in "TestConsumer".

 ### Package your service